el-mat/molplat/SMRT/README.md

 or

-`mv ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to remove the data from the VM `cp ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to keep a copy in the VM
+`sudo mv ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to remove the data from the VM `cp ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to keep a copy in the VM